igraph/python-igraph/doc/source/analysis.rst

 will provide a fairly detailed description.

 To copy a graph, use :meth:`Graph.copy`.
+This is a "shallow" copy: any mutable objects in the attributes are not copied (they would refer to the same instance).
+If you want to copy a graph including all its attributes, use Python's `deepcopy` module.

 Vertices and edges
 +++++++++++++++++++++++++++